 In 2011 many years of hard work by volunteers from the Tring and District Local History and Museum Society came to fruition when the award-winning local history museum was officially opened by Lord Rothschild.
 The museum is housed in the converted cattle market office building and is a wonderful place to visit.

 Tring Market Auctions are renowned for their sales of antiques and furnishings held fortnightly.
 Click Tring Market Auctions for more information, and dates of sales.

-The Market Place can be hired when markets are not occupying the site; please refer to this: Market Place – protocol for use
+The Market Place can be hired when markets are not occupying the site; please refer to this: Market Place Protocol for Private Use

 Church Square is also available for hire, in accordance with this: Church Square – protocol for use